How many times have you worked with offshore development teams where you had sleepless nights since they were halfway around the world?

 Do I have enough office space based on the budget allocated?
 Or, can I transfer some of that office budget to expanding my team?

-In the world of working remote, and all the available tools, is there a business benefit to having the team in-house at the same time?
+In the world of working remotely and all the available tools, is there a business benefit to having the team in-house at the same time?

 Do I value a good night’s sleep so that I can focus on my mission?